KalvadTech/dxb-lug/src/alpine-linux.md

 | InitSystem | Systemd |    Systemd (but old)  |
 | Package Manager | apt |   apt (but old)  |

-Debian is just an old outdated and unsecure Ubuntu!
+Debian is just an old, outdated and unsecure Ubuntu!

 ---